Frequently Asked Questions (FAQ’s) for Faculty

 A reasonable accommodation is a modification or adjustment to a course, program, service, job, facility, or activity that enables a qualified person with a disability to have an equal opportunity.
 Institutions are obligated to make reasonable accommodations only to known limitations of an otherwise qualified individual.

-Reasonable accommodations should not alter a course’s essential components or in any way “water down” the curriculum or the standards of the institution. .
+Reasonable accommodations should not alter a course’s essential components or in any way reduce the curriculum or the standards of the institution. .
 For more detailed suggestions on how you may be helpful to a student with disabilities, see Faculty Resources.

 A student handed me a letter from the Disability Resource Center requesting accommodations.
 What should I do if I have questions?

-Call the Disability Specialist specified in the letter you received.
-The Specialist will be happy to talk with you.
+Call the Rehabilitation Specialist specified in the letter you received.
+The specialist will be happy to talk with you.

 What are roles and responsibilities in the accommodation process?

 Determining appropriate accommodations is a collaborative effort.
-The student must register with the Disability Resource Center and provide documentation of his or her disability.
+The student must register with the Accessibility Resource Center and provide documentation of his or her disability.
 The student also brings an understanding of his or her own needs.
-The Disability Specialist determines reasonable accommodations for the student, based on the student’s documentation.
+The Rehabilitation Counselor determines reasonable accommodations for the student, based on the student’s documentation.
 The faculty member or instructor provides knowledge of a course’s content, methods, and essential components.
 For more detailed suggestions on how you may be helpful to a student with disabilities, see Faculty Resources.

 Who can I call if I have a general question?

-Contact the Disability Resource Center at (202) 274-6417.
+Contact the Accessibility Resource Center at 202.274.6417.
 Your call will be directed to the appropriate person.

 (c) 2006 University of Minnesota, Adapted with permission.